MicrosoftDocs/dynamics365smb-docs/business-central/receivables-apply-payments-auto-reconcile-bank-accounts.md

 You can perform this task on the **Payment Reconciliation Journal** page, for example, by importing a bank statement file or feed to quickly register the payments.
 Payments are applied to open customer or vendor ledger entries based on matches between payment text and entry information.
 You can review and change automatic applications before you post the journal.
 You can choose to close any open bank account ledger entries related to the applied ledger entries when you post the journal.
 The bank account is automatically reconciled when all payments are applied.

-The logic that governs how payment text is automatically matched with entry information is set up on the **Payment Application Rules** page as a number of prioritized rules that you can edit.
+On the **Payment Application Rules** page, you can set up prioritized rules that govern how payment text is automatically matched with entry information.

 You can also reconcile bank accounts without simultaneously applying payments.
 You perform this work on the **Bank Acc.
 Reconciliation** page.
 For more information, see [Reconcile Bank Accounts](bank-how-reconcile-bank-accounts-separately.md).